logicalgraphs/CryptoCoin/README.md

 ## Revision History
 ### ... or feeping creatures!
 AHA!

+* 2021-05-27: removed new coins report.
+It was nice, but unnecessary.
 * 2021-05-25: Summary report across all portfolii and daily transactions report
 * 2021-05-17: Storing transactions in CSV files under `data-files/transactions/DATE` (both not-recommended.csv and recommended.csv)